How Does the Census Process Actually Work?

 Collecting and reporting census data is a multiyear process.
 The 2020 census actually began back in March 2018, when the bureau officially submitted its 2020 census questions to the United States Congress [source U.S. Census Bureau].
-The new batch of eight questions includes one about citizenship, which hasn't been asked in any form since 1950.
-That citizenship question was challenged and the Supreme Court has ruled against it (see sidebar), though President Trump has threatened to delay the Census because of this [source: CNN].
+The new batch of eight questions included one about citizenship, which hasn't been asked in any form since 1950.
+That citizenship question was challenged and the Supreme Court has ruled against it (see sidebar), though President Trump threatened to delay the Census because of this [source: CNN].

 Census workers were also hired throughout 2018 and 2019 to begin the work of canvassing neighborhoods — both online using satellite images and in person — to verify addresses.
 During the summer of 2019, state governments will also be tasked with providing the Census Bureau with the locations of all known "transitory" housing locations, such as RV parks, campgrounds, carnivals, and long-term stay hotels and motels.

-Data collection for the 2020 census will began in earnest on Jan.
-21, 2020, when census workers will travel by bush plane and snowmobile to reach Toksook Bay, Alaska, estimated population 661 [source: U.S. Census Bureau, Wang].
+Data collection for the 2020 census began in earnest on Jan.
+21, 2020, when census workers traveled by bush plane and snowmobile to reach Toksook Bay, Alaska, estimated population 661 [source: U.S. Census Bureau, Wang].
 Since 1990, rural Alaskan villages have been the first to be counted since this needs to happen before the spring thaw makes travel impassable [source: Miller].

 The rest of the country received their first census invitation in mid-to-late March 2020 (March 12-20).
 For 95 percent of households, the first invitation will come in the mail, but it won't include a paper census questionnaire.
 Instead, households are directed to a web address to complete the census online.
-The delivery will be staggered so as to space out the numbers of recipients going online to fill out the census form.
+The delivery is staggered so as to space out the numbers of recipients going online to fill out the census form.
 For the 2020 census, paper questionnaires will only be delivered to households that don't receive mail at a physical location (people who get their mail in a P.O. box, for example, or people affected by a natural disaster) [source: U.S. Census Bureau].
 Those paper questionnaires will be delivered directly by census workers.